isc2ictchapter/isc2ictchapter.org/content/aboutus.md

 **Membership Director - Eric Dexter (2017 - Current)**

 Eric Dexter is an active figure in the Wichita security community.
 Starting as a member of our local ISSA Chapter, he helped establish the local (ISC)² Chapter in 2017 and the launch of the [Wichita OZSec conference](https://ozsec.org) in 2018.
 His expertise spans a range of IT disciplines, with a special focus on cybersecurity.
 With a comprehensive IT background, Eric excels at communicating with diverse IT teams and providing expert security guidance at various technical levels.
 He maintains a strong commitment to staying current with the latest technological advancements, always seeking to expand his knowledge in this ever-evolving field.

+**Secretary - Will Eckels (2019 - Current)**

+Will Eckels was born and raised in western Kansas and has lived in Wichita for the past 10 years.
+He holds a bachelor’s degree from Kansas State University.
+Will has experience developing and managing IT and Cyber Security programs as well as general IT management.
+He works for the Federal Government as an IT Director and has served the ISC2 Wichita Chapter as Secretary since 2019.